Focused Ultrasound Therapy

 Focused ultrasound is a noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with glaucoma.
 This innovative technology focuses beams of ultrasound energy precisely and accurately on the ciliary body in the eye without damaging surrounding normal tissue.

-The mechanism of action is that where the beams converge, the focused ultrasound produces precise coagulation of a portion of the ciliary body, which decreases the intraocular pressure by reducing the production of aqueous humor.
+With the Eye Tech Care device, the focused ultrasound produces precise coagulation of a portion of the ciliary body, which decreases the intraocular pressure by reducing the production of aqueous humor.
 The result is a non-incisional treatment of glaucoma.
 The procedure does need to be done in the operating room, as anesthesia is needed.

 The primary options for treatment of glaucoma includes a variety of medications, trabeculoplasty or more extensive surgery that may include implantation of a foreign body into the eye.